HCL-TECH-SOFTWARE/connections-doc/source/admin/secure/r_custom-authenticator.md

 DefaultMaxConnectionsPerHost
 :   This value defines the maximum number of connections allowed per host.
 The default value is 128 connections.

-## Additional attributes for HCL Security Access Manager and SiteMinder { .section}
+## Additional attributes for Security Verify Access (formerly Security Access Manager) and SiteMinder { .section}

 There are additional attributes available when the customAuthenticator attribute is set to ISAMAuthenticator or SiteMinderAuthenticator.